hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

 - **Comprehensive Documentation**: Detailed guides, videos and examples help you customize the workflow to your specific requirements.

-## Mastering Server Management with HPE Compute Ops Management
+## Mastering Server Management with HPE GreenLake for Compute Ops Management

-HPE Compute Ops Management is a comprehensive solution for hardware resource management, providing a seamless way to handle server deployments.
+HPE GreenLake for Compute Ops Management is a comprehensive solution for hardware resource management, providing a seamless way to handle server deployments.
 With its ability to manage health monitoring, orchestrate server configuration and firmware update workflows, and automate bare metal provisioning, administrators can ensure their data centers operate optimally with less effort and greater oversight.
+To learn more, see [HPE GreenLake for Compute Ops Management](https://www.hpe.com/emea_europe/en/hpe-greenlake-compute-ops-management.html)

-## Bridging HPE Compute Ops Management and Ansible
+## Bridging HPE GreenLake for Compute Ops Management and Ansible

-HPE Compute Ops Management provides the foundational management capabilities essential for maintaining data center health and efficiency.
+HPE GreenLake for Compute Ops Management provides the foundational management capabilities essential for maintaining data center health and efficiency.
 When combined with the automation capabilities of Ansible, IT administrators can achieve unprecedented levels of automation.

 ## Bringing it all together
 - **Automated Workflows**: Convert time-consuming manual processes into automated workflows that can be tracked and managed easily.